clungu/clungu.github.io/_posts/2018-06-14-Monitoring media for terrorisim with AI.md

 # Conclusions

 To recap our jurney today:
 * Trained a "terrorism" media filter (to weed out all the can-can stories)
 * Parsed the text into structured format
 * Enriched data with external or implicit information
 * Derived event embeddings for querying and search
 * Clustered similar events into groups

+Key takeaways:
 * Media articles contain a rich source of information
 * Machine Learning allows us to process this information into queryiable format
 * There are multiple frameworks and strategies that we can use for this